yueying-teng/Spr2016-Proj1-Grp3-Look_at_Income/README.md

 * Split people who have income records into different groups based on age.
 * Used polygon plot to analyze  similarities and differences among all groups.
 * Drew boxplot to show income of every age to prove previous findings.

+Yueying Teng contributed with the following:
+* Proposed the topic of income analysis and worked with the rest of the team to identify the variables of interests.
+* Investigated the influence of geographical factors such as birth place and place of residence on average personal income.
+* Used googleVis to visualize average personal income according to birth place and state of residence.